How to Transfer Squarespace Sites to Another Account

 To avoid service interruptions, the new owner should:

-Go to Settings > Billing & Account > Billing.
+1. Go to Settings > Billing & Account > Billing.

-Add their preferred payment method (credit card or PayPal).
+2. Add their preferred payment method (credit card or PayPal).

-Review renewal dates for subscriptions, domains, and any additional Squarespace add-ons.
+3. Review renewal dates for subscriptions, domains, and any additional Squarespace add-ons.

-Update invoice details if they need receipts in the business’s name rather than the previous owner’s.
+4. Update invoice details if they need receipts in the business’s name rather than the previous owner’s.

-Check Commerce payment settings (Stripe, PayPal, Afterpay, etc.) to ensure customer payments route to the correct account.
+5. Check Commerce payment settings (Stripe, PayPal, Afterpay, etc.) to ensure customer payments route to the correct account.

 Important: If billing details aren’t updated promptly, the site risks suspension as soon as the next payment cycle comes due.
 This could mean the site going offline, email accounts (via Google Workspace) being disrupted, or domain renewal lapsing.

-What Transfers Automatically
+What Transfers Automatically When You Move a Squarespace Site

-When you transfer ownership of a Squarespace site, most of the site’s core structure and services move to the new account holder.
+When you transfer a Squarespace site, most of the site’s core structure and services move to the new account holder.
 But not everything automatically carries over.
 Knowing the difference helps you plan ahead and avoid service disruptions.

 Here’s what transfers: